HeinrichHartmann/pile/README.md

 # pile

-XXX

-A document management tool.

-Pile allows to transform a rather unstructured folder of files into a nicely organized pile of
-documents:
+Semantics File Names for Document Management

+Pile provides a set of tools, that allow you to work files that follow some human-readable conventions, that add semantic structure into file names.
+Example:

 ```
-2017-04-04 #S4907 #Choir List of names.pdf
+2017-04-04 #MChoic Member List 2017.xls
+2017-04-04 #Finanzamt (Steuernummer .
+1231012393).pdf
-2017-04-05 #EXCITE #S=5005 Notes on Data Repositories.pdf
+2017-04-05 #EXCITE Notes on Data Repositories (Author .
+Max Mustermann).pdf
-2017-04-06 #ARAG #S=5031 #Amount=14.2EUR Invoice.pdf
+2017-04-06 #ARAG #Invoive 14.2EUR.pdf
+2017-02-24 Pictures Hochzeit Max+Maria Mustermann.tar.gz
 ```

-With the following semantic fields:
+The following elements are recognized by pile semantic filenames:

 - date.
-Every file name is prefixed with the ISO date to facilitate sorting
+ISO date strings at the beginning of the file-name are recognized as dates (`^\d\d\d\d-\d\d-\d\d `)
+- extension.
+Extensions like `.pdf` or `.tar.gz` are recognized at the end of the filename (`([.][a-z]{1-4})*$`)
 - tags.
 The syntax `#<tagname>` to categorize documents with tags.
-- key-value pairs.
-The syntax `$<key>=value` let's us attach structured information to the document
+- attributes.
+The syntax `(<key> . <value>)` let's us attach attributes as key-value pairs.

-- name.
-A textual description of the document
+## pile-cli

-Pile provides the following features to manage documents in this form
+The pile cli `pile` provides the following features to manage documents from the command line

-- Normalize file names by bringing the fields in the right order
+- Validate existing filenames `pile `
+- List documents with parsed semantic fields. `pile ls`
-- Query the document pile for tags, key-value pairs or names
+- Query the document pile for tags, key-value pairs or names using SQL type queries. `pile select ...`
-- Parse and export document metadata from filenames as CSV, JSON, sqlitedb
+- Parse and export document metadata from filenames as CSV, JSON, sqlitedb `pile export ...`

+## pile-ui

+- Import view, that helps with annotating new documents

+- List view with instant-filter and preview

 ## Design Goals

+- Seamless integration with existing tooling.
-- Work with the file system so that finder, dropbox, git, etc. can be used to manage documents
+  Keep using finder, dropbox, git, etc. to manage your documents.

+- Don't duplicate functionality that is covered by established tools.
+I.e. don't do backups or version control.
+We create and manage semantic file names.

+- Support File Systems provided by Linux, OSX and Windows.
+(No use of `\/:`)

+- No use of characters that can interfere with command line usage (`&|`).
+We do allow space characters.